iri36/UPF_Placement_and_Chaining/README.md

 If you use this software in your work, please cite it as [1] (see CITATION.cff).

 # References:
-[1] Leyva-Pupo I, Cervelló-Pastor C. Efficient solutions to the placement and chaining problem of User Plane Functions in 5G networks.
-Journal of Network and Computer Applications.
-2022 Jan 1;197:103269.
+[1] Leyva-Pupo I, Cervelló-Pastor C. "Efficient solutions to the placement and chaining problem of User Plane Functions in 5G networks," *Journal of Network and Computer Applications*, pp. 1-16, 2022 Jan 1;197:103269.